jabriomar873/final-version-chatbot/README.md

 1. **Browse** – Select one or more PDF files (scanned or text).
 2. **Process** – Builds embeddings, hybrid index, subject & phase maps.
-3. **Chat** – Ask domain or structural questions (e.g., “How many phases?”, “List actors”, “Subject of all documents”).
+3. **Chat** – Ask domain or structural questions (e.g., “How many phases?”, “List actors”, “Subject of all documents”) or just freeform explore.
 4. **Reset** – Clears memory + indexes (safe to re‑process new sets).

 ## 🏗️ Architecture